DawitYemane/open-source_biodiversity/README.md

     stacking species distribution maps
   - To provide comprehensive maps of biodiversity of *benthos*, *fishes*, and *zooplanktons* within the *EEZ* of South Africa

+# Note

+Currently the R codes used throughout the lifecycle of this project and locally (on my laptop) compiled report are uploaded to github.
+The processd occurrence data are not uploded in this round largely due to file size (about 10GB) which at the moment is costly for the authors to both upload to and host in github.
+At a later stage some parts of the processed data will be uploaded.